 In 2015, Jason was one of fifteen music innovators invited from around the world by Audi to Verbier, Switzerland to create a manifesto on the futures of music alongside Giorgio Moroder, Jean Michel Jarre, Depeche Mode, and Laurie Anderson.

 For several years, Jason has taught a handful of private students both online and in person.
-In 2016, his innovative methods of teaching over the Internet caught the attention of Cox Communications, who then took Jason on the “Cox Smart Home Tour” around the US, where he presented his use of modern technology and networking for the purposes of music education and entertainment.
+In 2016, his innovative methods of teaching over the Internet caught the attention of Cox Communications, who then took Jason on the “Cox Smart Home Tour” around the US, where he presented his use of modern technology for music education and online entertainment.

 Jason is a University of Southern California alumnus with degrees in International Relations and Music Industry.
 During his time at USC, he also served as Concertmaster of the USC Concert Orchestra.